-I am senior researcher and project director with a passion for public mental health, and a strong focus on closing the gap between research, policy and practice.
+I am a head of the department of psychology at the University of Copenhagen and professor in mental health promotion.
+I have a strong focus on closing the gap between research, policy and practice.

 I have a practical background as a midwife and worked as such for 7 years in both the UK and Denmark before I embarked on an academic career with a MPH in 2007 and a PhD in 2010.

-My primary research interests are public mental health, intervention research, and bridging the gap between research, policy and practice.
+My primary research interests are mental health and wellbeing, intervention research, and bridging the gap between research, policy and practice.
 I believe the best way to create sustainable, meaningful and effective public mental health projects is by working in multi-disciplinary teams using a cross-sectoral approach.

 In 2011 I was the initiator and project leader of a large randomized trial among 1766 women and their partners – Project Newborn – preparation for birth and parenthood.
 The trial examined an antenatal education programme – that we developed in collaboration with midwives, health care visitors, psychologists, a psychiatrist and expectant parents – in promoting mental wellbeing and a good transition to parenthood.
 To date the trial is the world’s largest trial of its kind

 In 2014 I initiated The ABC of mental health in Denmark which I currently still lead.
 The ABC of mental health is inspired by the universal mental health promotion campaign Act-Belong-Commit developed at Curtin University, Australia.
 I have been in charge of the adaptation, implementation and evaluation of the programme into a Danish context.
 Act-Belong-Commit is the world’s first comprehensive, population-wide, community-based mental health promotion campaign.
 It provides a practical framework for health professionals and clinicians to promote mental health, and allows for implementation at the population level as well as in specific settings.